WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 > Inputs - A mask covering the full medullary volume (not the outer shell), lower and upper threshold, and background image cropped to only slices containing mask.

 > Outputs - writes line to a text file in the folder containing the DICOM files loaded.

+-Linear Measure
+> Allows the user to to drag the ends of a line where desired to perform a linear measurement on a 2D slice.

+> Inputs - loaded image stack.

+> Outputs - values displayed on popup window.